2023 Nature/Wildlife Competition

 • Landscape – subjects such as weather phenomena, geological formations, landscapes, seascapes and natural phenomena, planets, stars and astronomical events.
 “Hand-of-man” elements shall not be present.

-• Nature – such as living animals (including arthropodes such as: spiders & crustaceans), birds and marine subjects – under the control and feeding of humans if not obvious – such as zoos, game farms, animal preserves, aquarium, etc… No feral or domesticated birds or animals are permitted.
-“Hand-of-man” is permitted in this theme provided that it is deemed as an element of an “adaptive environment” (e.g. barn owl) and consists of 10% or less of total image area.”Adaptive environment” is defined as:
+• Nature – such as living animals (including arthropodes such as: spiders & crustaceans), birds and marine subjects – under the control and feeding of humans if not obvious – such as zoos, game farms, animal preserves, aquarium, etc… No domestic or escaped animals or birds are permitted in this theme (e.g. horses, dogs, cats, rabbits, camels, pigs, chickens, etc…).Hand-of-man” is permitted in this theme provided that it is deemed as an element of an “adaptive environment” (e.g. barn owl) and consists of 10% or less of total image area.”

 • Wildlife –ONLY living and untamed wildlife mammals, birds and marine subjects.
 No traditional zoo, open-range zoos, game farms or other areas where animals/birds are restrained or confined and must be living free.

-Nature parks are considered natural environments because animals are not in “controlled conditions“.
+Nature parks are considered natural environments because animals are not in “controlled conditions.

 Wild animals and birds are permitted to have scientific bands, tags or radio collars but no tethers or harness attachment.